Stage 3: Vision & Direction | The Bucket List

 Self-concordant goals

-Kennon Sheldon and Andrew Elliot developed the self-concordance model in 1999.
-Their central finding: goals that align with your authentic interests and values produce more sustained effort, higher attainment rates, and greater well-being when achieved.
+Kennon Sheldon and Andrew Elliot developed the self-concordance model.
+Their central finding was that goals aligning with your authentic interests and values produce more sustained effort, higher attainment rates, and greater well-being when achieved.
 Goals chosen out of guilt, obligation, or external pressure ("I should want this") produce less effort and, even when achieved, less satisfaction.

 Intrinsic vs. extrinsic goals

-Tim Kasser and Richard Ryan's research (spanning multiple studies from the mid-1990s onward) consistently shows that people who prioritise intrinsic goals (personal growth, relationships, community contribution) report higher well-being than those focused on extrinsic goals (wealth, fame, image).
-The gap isn't small.
-Extrinsic goal pursuit correlated with higher anxiety, lower vitality, and more physical symptoms.
+Tim Kasser and Richard Ryan's research consistently shows that people who prioritise intrinsic goals (personal growth, relationships, community contribution) report higher well-being than those focused on extrinsic goals (wealth, fame, image).
+The latter correlated with higher anxiety, lower vitality, and more physical symptoms.

 This doesn't mean money and recognition are bad.
 It means they work best as byproducts, not primary targets.
 When you're filling in your bucket list, notice where your items fall.
-If the list skews heavily toward status markers or external validation, that's useful data.
-It might mean some items belong there and others were inherited from someone else's scoreboard.
+If the list skews heavily toward status markers or external validation, then it might mean some items belong there and others were inherited from someone else's scoreboard.

 Experiences over things

-Leaf Van Boven and Thomas Gilovich published a series of studies (starting in 2003) comparing experiential and material purchases.
+Leaf Van Boven and Thomas Gilovich published a series of studies comparing experiential and material purchases.
 People consistently reported greater happiness from experiences than from objects, even when the experiences cost less.
-Three reasons emerged: experiences become part of your identity more readily, they connect you to other people, and they resist unfavourable comparison (your holiday is unique; your phone is always being outperformed by a newer model).
+Here's why: experiences become part of your identity more readily, they connect you to other people, and they resist unfavourable comparison.

 Anticipatory savouring